 April 2021 News

-Why Ontario doesn’t need institutionalized models of support for seniors and others living with disabilities
+Why Ontario doesn’t need ‘more’ institutionalized supports for seniors and others living with disabilities

 We have seen this to be successful with people with disabilities.
 We know it can also be successful with seniors and others who by default have ended up in long term care homes.
 It would take intention, commitment, and investment directed to other approaches.
 It is doable.
 It has been demonstrated in other locales and countries.

 Individualized, personalized support created and directed by the person (with support from their family or friends if needed) is the opposite to institutional care environments.
-Currently millions of unpaid caregivers in Canada are ‘holding up our systems of support’ by contributing more than $25 billion in unpaid labour to our health system (Hollander et al, 2009).
-Reports over the years have shown us that others receiving expensive government funded supports, people living in long term care facilities, are not experiencing good health and well-being, dignity, a sense of self-worth, and control over their lives.
+Currently millions of unpaid caregivers in Canada are ‘holding up our systems of support’ by contributing more than $30 billion in unpaid labour to our health systems (Ontario Caregiver Coalition website).
+Reports over the years have shown us that others receiving expensive government funded supports (people living in long term care facilities) are NOT experiencing the following: good health and well-being, dignity, a sense of self-worth, and control over their lives.
 The Individualized Funding Coalition for Ontario would be remiss not to add our voices to others in saying, “There is a better way”.

 Picture from Pixabay